-In the wake of a horrendous tragedy in Las Vegas, the usual suspects wasted no time in trying to capitalize politically.
-As usual, the proposal of robust universal background checks has again taken center stage.
-While many tout a 90% support for more robust background checks, few elaborate on the details of what that looks like.
+In the wake of horrendous tragedies like in Sandy Hook or Las Vegas, the usual suspects waste no time trying to capitalize politically.
+The proposal of robust “universal background checks” often takes center stage.
+While many tout a 90% support for more robust background checks, few elaborate on the details of what that actually entails.

-Most Americans may support the concept of background checks, but support for the particulars of Universal background checks is quite another story.
-So, can universal background checks be implemented in America?
+Most Americans may support the concept of background checks, but support for the particulars of a Universal Background Check is quite another story.
+Can universal background checks be implemented in America?
 If not, why not?

 First, you must look at the current background check system.
-Licensed gun sellers (stores, gun shows and internet) are required by law to perform background checks.
+Licensed gun sellers (manufacturers, stores, gun shows and internet) are required by law to perform background checks.
 Private sales and transfers are not.
-Why not?

 Licensed sellers are required to register all weapons in their inventory and to account for them all on a regular basis.
 Any firearm registered to them that is no longer in their inventory must be accounted for via bill of sale and background check or police report of theft.

-Now, why can’t we extend that to private sales and individuals?
+So, why can’t we extend that to private sales and individuals?
 First, there is no national firearm registry, nor will there ever be one.
-Without a registry, there is no way of knowing who owns what in the private sector.
+Without a registry, there is no way of knowing who owns guns in the private sector.

 Every attempt to regulate, inhibit or ban certain types of firearms has been easily bypassed by individuals and manufacturers.
 For example, cosmetic features outlined in “assault weapon” bans.
 A ban on pistol grips resulted in the invention of the “thumb hole stock.”
 Not to mention the recent attention given to bump-fire or slide-fire stocks.
-Though automatic, or select fire, weapons have been tightly regulated since 1934, the bump-fire stock allows a semi-automatic firearm to achieve full auto fire rates, but is not “technically” an automatic weapon.
+The bump-fire stock allows a semi-automatic firearm to achieve full auto fire rates, but is not “technically” an automatic weapon.
 Despite the ATF’s twisted interpretation of the regulations to ban it.

 In order to implement a “universal background check,” government would not only have to violate individual gun rights, but private property rights and unreasonable search and seizure protections as well.
-Every firearm in America have to be located, registered to an individual and regularly inventoried to detect potential undocumented transfers.
+Every firearm in America would have to be located, registered to an individual and regularly inventoried in order to detect undocumented transfers.

 Laws are like locks, they keep good people honest, but do not deter evil people.
-Our history with control is clear.
-It has resulted in a power imbalance between good and evil.
+Th history of Government Control is clear.
+It results in a power imbalance between good and evil.
 The good are increasingly unarmed and the evil, who disregard life and law, slaughter the innocent en masse.

 America cannot and will not become a “gun free zone.”
 There is no legislative fix, no solution short of absolute tyranny and oppression that will “control” guns in America.
 We must resist the emotional reactivity that would lead us to sacrifice our liberty and personal responsibility for the false perception of security.